iwsjanine/github-slideshow/2019-09-27-Insured-Vehicle-Flow.md

     * Recreational Trailer or Camper

-1. In the **Year** textbox, type the vehicle year or use the plus and minus icons to increase or decrease the year value to identify the vehicle year.
+1. In the **Year** box, type the vehicle year or use the plus and minus icons to increase or decrease the year value.
 This is a required field.

-2. In the **Make** text box, type the vehicle manufacturer.
+2. In the **Make** box, type the vehicle manufacturer.
 This is a required field.

-3. In the **Model** text box, type the vehicle model.
+3. In the **Model** box, type the vehicle model.
 This is a required field.

-4. In the **Vin** text box, type the Vin .
+4. In the **Vin** text box, type the VIN.
 This is a required field that must be 17-digits in length.

-5. In the **Color** text box, type the color of the vehicle.
+5. In the **Color** box, type the color of the vehicle.
+This is a required field.

-6. In the **License Plate** text box, type the plate number.
+6. In the **License Plate** box, type the plate number.

-7. In the **License State** box, type the state initials or use the drop-down list to select the state that issued the registration.
+7. In the **License State** box, type the state abbreviation or use the dropdown list to select the state that issued the registration.
+Click the abbreviation displayed to validate your selection and save it.

 ### Continue

 Click **Continue** to proceed to the next screen of the dialog.

-## Damage Details
+## Add damage details

-Use the instructions on this page to complete the Damage details dialog.
+Use the instructions on this page to complete the **Damage details **dialog.

-1. In the **Are vehicle damage details known** section, select an answer:
+1. In the **Are vehicle damage details known ?** section, select an answer:

 * Yes

-* No - When you click No, the following fields are populated with Unknown:
+* No - When you select No, the following fields are populated with Unknown:

-    * Is the vehicle drivable
+    * **Is the vehicle drivable ?**

-    * Was the vehicle towed from the scene
+    * **Was the vehicle towed from the scene ?**

-    * First point of impact
+    * **First point of impact**

-    * Damage locations
+    * **Damage location(s)**

-    * Severity
+    * **Severity**

-    * Airbag deployed
+    * **Airbag deployed**

-    * Was there a car seat involved
+    * **Was there a car seat involved ?**

 * This is a required field.

-1. In the **Is the vehicle drivable** section, select an answer:
+1. In the **Is the vehicle drivable ?** section, select an answer:

     * Yes

     * No

-    * Unknown - Note that this is automatically selected when you choose No in Question 1.
+    * Unknown**Note**: This is automatically selected when you choose No in Question 1.

 * This is a required field.

-2. In the **Was the vehicle towed from the scene **section, select an answer:
+2. In the **Was the vehicle towed from the scene ? **section, select an answer:

     * Yes

     * No

-    * Unknown - Note that this is automatically selected when you choose No in Question 1.
+    * Unknown**Note**: This is automatically selected when you choose No in Question 1.

 * This is a required field.

-3. In the **Vehicle current location** text box, type the location of the vehicle. **Ex:** repair shop, residence
+3. In the **Vehicle current location** box, type the location of the vehicle.
+For example, repair shop, residence.

-4. In the **First point of impact** drop-down list, select one of the values from the list. **Note:** Lists may vary as this field is configurable.
+4. In the **First point of impact** dropdown list, select one of the values from the list.

     * Front End